Transcript: Dr. BAYO AKOMOLAFE on Slowing Down in Urgent Times/155

 Bayo Akomolafe: Ahh…can I just say something quickly?

-Bayo Akomolafe: There is a biblical passage, you know, that I've been returning to in these returnings, the old is never not new, it—it keeps coming back, and, this story in the Christian text speaks about a figure called Job, who is a good man, who has suffered, and gained wealth, and one day he—his wealth is taken away from him by the devil, I think and he loses his capital, he loses his gold, he loses his children, all of them in one day.
-And all his friends just basically, it’s this deep philosophical conversation that happens on the nature of suffering and pain, and Job is a very very central character in many theological conversations about the nature of pain and suffering, and all his friends just basically say, “Curse God!
-Curse God and die!” and Job is, you know, he’s angry, he's like, “I'm not going to do that, and yet I need answers to my question: Why would a good person suffer like this?
-Why would I keep all the commandments, and—and do all the good stuff, be a good white ally if you will, and still experience the world this way?”
-And shortly, in the book, God appears to Job, and Job poses those questions to the divine, basically saying, “Answer me, you know, I’ve—I lived by the book, I lived—I did everything you told me to do, and yet here I am with sores on my body, no food in my—in my barn, my children are no longer sleeping in their beds, my cattle no longer roaming in the fields, why would you do this?
+Bayo Akomolafe: There is a biblical passage, you know, that I've been returning to in these returnings.
+The old is never not new, it keeps coming back and this story in the Christian text speaks about a figure called Job, who is a good man, who has suffered and gained wealth and one day his wealth is taken away from him by the devil, I think, and he loses his capital.
+He loses his gold.
+He loses his children, all of them in one day.
+And all his friends.
+Just basically, it’s this deep philosophical conversation that happens on the nature of suffering and pain.
+And Job is a very, very central character in many theological conversations about the nature of pain and suffering, and all his friends just basically say, “Curse God!
+Curse God and die!”
+And Job is, you know, he’s angry, he's like, “I'm not going to do that and yet I need answers to my question: Why would a good person suffer like this?
+Why would I keep all the commandments and—and do all the good stuff [be a good white ally if you will] and still experience the world this way?”
+And shortly, in the book, God appears to Job and Job poses those questions to the Divine, basically saying, “Answer me, you know, I lived by the book.
+I did everything you told me to do and yet here I am with sores on my body, no food in my—in my barn.
+My children are no longer sleeping in their beds.
+My cattle no longer roaming in the fields.
+Why would you do this?
 Why would you allow this to happen to a good person?”
 And the way that God responds to Job is very fascinating.
-The answer to all suffering, and God answers, “Have you noticed, have you seen a deer?
+The answer to all suffering.
+And God answers, “Have you noticed?
+Have you seen a deer?
 Do you know the strengths and the glory of Leviathan?
-Have you witnessed this, or that, or the DNA structure?
+Have you witnessed this or that or the DNA structure?
 Do you know the beauty of a volcano eruption?”
-In a sense, basically, God doesn't answer the question, it seems like a politician's move, basically dances away from the question, and I've always wondered about this passage, why would you belittle the suffering of a person in deep pain?
+In a sense, basically, God doesn't answer the question.
+It seems like a politician's move, basically dances away from the question.
+And I've always wondered about this passage.
+Why would you belittle the suffering of a person in deep pain?

-But I noticed a wisdom now, my head is in a different place, my heart is in a different place, and I like to say that, sometimes the best answer to a pressing question is bewilderment.
-It’s not the answer itself, it’s not the correct answer, it’s the gift of bewilderment, it's a gift of straying away from the algorithms of easy arrival.
-And my Elders always taught me that in some form, whether through television, or through their greetings or through their ancestral wisdoms defracting through Christian ethics and morality, kind of taught me that the answers are not always going to be available, and I know that you notice that, sister, and I just wanted to say that thank you for holding the space for queer questions, and uneasy arrivals for tending to the tense fields where new kinds of beings and becomings can thrive and grow… this work is really, really important, and I use my presence here to bless it, and bless you.
+But I noticed a wisdom now.
+My head is in a different place.
+My heart is in a different place and I like to say that sometimes the best answer to a pressing question is bewilderment.
+It’s not the answer itself.
+It’s not the correct answer.
+Iit’s the gift of bewilderment.
+It's a gift of straying away from the algorithms of easy arrival.
+And my Elders always taught me that in some form whether through television or through their greetings or through their ancestral wisdoms defracting through Christian ethics and morality, kind of taught me that the answers are not always going to be available.
+And I know that you notice that, sister, and I just wanted to say that thank you for holding the space for queer questions and uneasy arrivals for tending to the tense fields where new kinds of beings and becomings can thrive and grow.
+This work is really, really important and I use my presence here to bless it and bless you.
 Thank you.